stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

 Finish...
 ```

-Hgold replaces the `golden` file (Expected output) with the content of the `actual` file (SUT Output) so it is necessary to run the test first (even if they fail) to update our tests.
+Hgold replaces the `golden` file (expected output) with the content of the `actual` file (SUT output) so it is necessary to run the test first (even if they fail) to update our tests.

 So now we are ready to test our updated golden files.